 We accept referrals and enquiries at any time.
 Please contact us for more information, or to discuss whether this is approach will be suitable for your family.

-The total cost of the course is £375 per participant, or £650 per couple.
+The total cost of the course is £550 per participant, equivalent to the cost of ten weekly therapy sessions, or £1000 per couple (including VAT).
 This includes training materials and light refreshments.
-We ask for an initial payment of £75 (£130 per couple), to cover the first two group sessions.
-If you decide to continue with the course, the remainder of the money is payable either as a lump sum or in instalments of £75 (or £130) every two weeks.
-Families who are new to the Apple Tree Centre will also be encouraged to arrange an assessment meeting before beginning the course.
+We ask for an initial payment of £110 per person or £200 per couple, to cover the first two group sessions.
+The remainder of the fee is then payable either as a lump sum or in weekly instalments of £55 (or £100).
+Families who are new to the Apple Tree Centre are welcome to book an assessment meeting before beginning the course at the cost of £55 if they would find this helpful.

 Please note that these rates are for private individuals, paying for their own place on the course.
 If you are a professional wishing to make a referral, please contact us for the appropriate prices.